mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "I know it may seem strange, that I chose to go with you and not him, but I really do support your efforts."

 "Is that so?"
-Kip asked, unconvinced.
+Kipnu asked, unconvinced.
 "How far are you willing to go to prove it?"

 "I will fight alongside you."